TONE AND NOISE: A THEORY OF CONSONANCE

 NOISE

-Noise, as I said, is sound-without-pitch.
-If we hear a solitary frequency, we register it as a pitch, as a single "point" in acoustical space.
+Noise is sound-without-pitch.
+If we hear a frequency in isolation, we register it as a pitch, as a single "point" in acoustical space.
 But the more frequencies we hear simultaneously, the more difficult it becomes to identify them as individual pitch-points.
 Put simply: the more frequencies we hear, the more they "clutter" our range of hearing.

-At some point, we cease to register individual pitches at all, and we, instead, perceive a RANGE of pitches.
+At some point, we cease to register individual pitches at all, instead perceiving a range of pitches.
 This is roughly where a sound becomes a NOISE.
-Just as we would perceive thousands of grains of sand not individually but as a single homogenous substance, so too do we experience thousands of frequencies not individually but as a single homogenous noise.
+Just as we would perceive thousands of grains of sand not individually but as a single homogenous substance, so too do we experience thousands of frequencies not individually but as a single, homogeneous noise.
+Rather than appearing as distinct harmonic identities, each frequency fades into the next, forming a continuum of sound.
+And so, noises are formless, indefinite blurs of sound.

-Whereas a consonance is defined by the particular placement of its frequencies, a noise is defined defined only by the general range that they occupy.
+Whereas a tone is defined by the particular placement of its frequencies, a noise is defined only by the general range that they occupy.
 The former is sound-as-structure, whereas the latter is sound-as-mass.

 "Brown" noise (frequencies occupying the lower range of human hearing):